1. Not Having a Hair and Makeup Trial

 4. Not Making a Wedding Day Timeline

-And speaking of making a list, don’t forget to talk with your photographer about a month beforehand to make your wedding day timeline.
-This gives you enough time to inform all your vendors of when you expect them to arrive, to give your family the correct time for family portraits, and to see what needs to be done at what time so you can appropriately delegate the different responsibilities.
+Make sure you speak with your photographer about a month prior to help build your wedding day timeline.
+This gives you enough time to inform all your vendors of when you expect them to arrive and to see what needs to be done at what time so you can appropriately delegate responsibilities.

 5. Not Taking Engagement Pictures